Mayuri2201/BTDetection/README.md

 Too run -

-Open the terminal/CMD in project directory
+1) Open the terminal/CMD in project directory

-Then create virtual environment using this command:

-py -m venv env
+2) Then create virtual environment using this command: py -m venv env

-Activate virtual environment using:
+3) Activate virtual environment using: env\Scripts\activate

-env\Scripts\activate

-Install all the requirements using:

-pip install -r requirements.txt
+4) Install all the requirements using: pip install -r requirements.txt

-It will take some time to download till that take a sip of coffee ☕

-After successful download of all above requirements, run the app using:
+5) After successful download of all above requirements, run the app using: flask run

-flask run

-Wait for few seconds till it shows like : Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+6) Wait for few seconds till it shows like : Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-Then open this URL in browser : http://127.0.0.1:5000/
+7) Then open this URL in browser : http://127.0.0.1:5000/